bhuvannarula/offlineGST/README.md

 ##### For support email at support@developer.bhuvannarula.cf

+##### For demo (and if you want), if you run program, your data will be Backed Up to my server (no one will touch it).
+To change the server, read instructions below.

 # What is this Utility?
 This is an offline utility in which user can manage <u>various companies at a time</u>, entering their <u>sales invoices</u> which are then <u>automatically summarised for uploading to GST website</u>